 other scheduling system.
 Rates of germination and early plant growth are very good, but there are many other contributing factors, and I don't claim any magical connections.

-My planning and maintenance schedule is a calendar and a diary, and contains useful links to my vegetable database.
+My propagation plan is a calendar and a diary, and contains links to my vegetable database.
 Useful information can be looked up when the next crop is ready to be grown.

 also use it to remind me when to order seeds, and when to spray aerated